-Traditional laser skin resurfacing procedures (using CO² and Erbium lasers) involve ablative techniques, resurfacing broad areas of skin.
+Traditional laser skin resurfacing treatments (using CO² and Erbium lasers) involve ablative techniques, resurfacing broad areas of skin.
 These carry a high-risk profile, procedure problematic side-effects and entail prolonged post-operative healing and recovery times.
 Non-ablative techniques (using various other lasers or Intense Pulsed Light) carry fewer risks but generally produce only limited improvement.

-Fraxel™ laser treatment is a new approach, using fractional photothermolysis, providing many of the benefits of invasive skin resurfacing performed with traditional devices, but with fewer side-effects and less recovery time.
+Fraxel™ laser treatment is a new approach, using fractional photothermolysis, providing many of the benefits of invasive skin resurfacing treatments performed with traditional devices, but with fewer side-effects and less recovery time.